-RESOLVED:
+RESOLVED

-- 1. To approve the award of a contract for the Provision of Telephony Services to the supplier named in Part B of this report for a contract term of 2 years with one option to extend for a further 12 months for a maximum contract value as stated in Part B. - 2.
-To note that the name of the successful supplier and price will be released once the contract award is approved.
+The Cabinet Member for Finance & Resources, in consultation with the Leader of the Council, is recommended by the Contracts and Commissioning Board to approve the award of a contract for the Provision of a Managed Print Service to the supplier named in the Part B report on this agenda for an initial contract term of 3 years with one option of a further 12 months for a maximum contract value as stated in the Part B report.
+2. The Cabinet Member for Finance & Resources is asked to note that the name of the successful supplier and price will be released once the contract award is approved.

-Notice date: 29 November 2018
+Notice date: 30 November 2018

-REPORT TO: Cabinet Member for Finance & Resources SUBJECT: Good to Great Programme - Provision of Telephony Services LEAD OFFICER: Richard Simpson, Executive Director of Resources Mark Davies, Interim Head of ICT CABINET MEMBER: Simon Hall, Cabinet Member for Finance & Resources WARDS: All
+REPORT TO: Cabinet Member for Finance & Resources SUBJECT: Good to Great Programme - Provision of a Managed Print Service LEAD OFFICER: Richard Simpson, Executive Director of Resources Mark Davies, Interim Head of ICT CABINET MEMBER: Simon Hall, Cabinet Member for Finance & Resources WARDS: All